mrsalmanahmad/mrsalmanahmad/README.md

 - 💬 Ask me about Space, Rockets, Hisotry and obvioulsy Test Automation using Python
 - 📫 How to reach me: salmanahmad.logicon@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I have a 3D printer and i build things from my imagination 😄
+- ⚡ Fun fact: I have a 3D printer and I build things from my imagination 😄